 Take a picture: Besides the list, you can take pictures of rooms and important individual items.
 On the back of the photos note what is shown, where you bought each item, and the make.
 Don't forget things that are in closets or drawers.

-Videotape it: Walk through your house or apartment videotaping and describing the contents.
-Or, do the same thing using a tape recorder.
+Videotape it: Walk through your house or apartment recording a video and describing the contents.

-Use a personal computer: Use your PC to make your inventory list.
+Use technology: Use apps or your computer to make your inventory list.
 Personal finance software packages often include a homeowners room-by-room inventory program.
+Check with your insurance company about what technology they provide.
+The National Association of Insurance Commissioners has a general inventory checklist and My Home App. https://www.insureuonline.org/home_inventory_checklist.pdf https://itunes.apple.com/app/myhome-scr-app-book/id414273863?mt=8

-Storing the list, photos and tapes: Regardless of how you do it (written list, floppy disk, photos, videotape or audio tape), keep your inventory along with receipts in your safe deposit box or at a friend's or relative's home.
+Storing the list, photos and tapes: Regardless of how you do it (written list, photos, video, Apps or computer software),keep your inventory along with receipts in a safe place off premises, Cloud, back-up or email it to family or friends.
 That way you'll be sure to have something to give your insurance representative if your home is damaged.
 When you make a significant purchase, add the information to your inventory while the details are fresh in your mind.

 Creating Your Inventory